-CHR (Constraint Handling Rules) [8] are a committed-choice concurrent constraint logic programming language consisting of multi-headed guarded rules that rewrite constraints into simpler ones until they are solved.
-CHR define both simplification of and propagation over user-defined constraints.
+CHR (Constraint Handling Rules) [8] are a committedchoice concurrent constraint logic programming language consisting of multi-headed guarded rules.
+CHRs define both simplification of and propagation over user-defined constraints.
 Simplification replaces constraints by simpler constraints while preserving logical equivalence.
 Propagation adds new constraints which are logically redundant but may cause further simplification.
-CHR have been used in dozens of projects worldwide to implement various constraint solvers, including novel ones such as terminological, spatial and temporal reasoning [8].
+CHRs have been used in dozens of projects worldwide to implement various constraint solvers, including novel ones such as terminological, spatial and temporal reasoning [8].

-In this section we quickly give syntax and semantics for CHR, for details see [8].
-We assume some familiarity with (concurrent) constraint (logic) programming [10, 11].
+In this section we quickly give syntax and semantics for CHRs, for details see [8].
+We assume some familiarity with (concurrent) constraint (logic) programming [10, 13, 11].
 A constraint is a predicate (atomic formula) in first-order logic.
 We distinguish between built-in (predefined) constraints and CHR (user-defined) constraints.
 Built-in constraints are those handled by a predefined, given constraint solver.
-For simplicity, we will regard all (auxiliary) predicates as built-in constraints.
-CHR constraints are those defined by a CHR program.